Tip #9 - Check Your Printed Books: Things I Learned Self-Publishing on KDP

 In case you missed my previous posts, I am sharing what I’ve learned as I move forward in the self-publishing process using Amazon's KDP.
 I don’t claim to have all of the answers, so chime in if you would like to add your expertise.

 Keep in mind that KDP does allow for some color variances, such as the blue isn’t quite royal, or the red isn’t as ruby as you would have liked.
 Don't expect KDP to replace books for that reason.
 I find that print jobs tend to run darker than what appears on, or prints from, my computer.
-(See tip #5 about color) - Also, watch for problems with the bleed.
-KDP usually flags errors, so pay attention to those and correct whatever is wrong there.
+(See tip #5 about color) - Also, your PDF proof flags problems with the bleed, so pay attention to those and correct whatever is wrong there.